Zuellni/ComfyUI-ExLlama-Nodes/README.md

 Name | Description
 :--- | :---
 Loader | Used to load 4-bit GPTQ Llama/2 models.
 You can find a lot of them on [Hugging Face](https://huggingface.co/TheBloke).<br>Clone the model repository or download all the files and place them in an empty directory, then specify the path in `model_dir`.
 The `model.safetensors` file won't work on its own.<br><br>ExLlama allocates memory based on `max_seq_len`.
 Lowering it is a good way to save on VRAM.<br>It's currently not possible to [offload](https://github.com/turboderp/exllama/issues/177) the model to RAM.
-LoRA Loader | Used to load LoRAs.
+LoRA | Used to load LoRAs.
 The directory should contain `adapter_model.bin` and `adapter_config.json`.<br>LoRA parameter count has to match the model.
 Generator | Generates a `string` based on the given `prompt` for use with other nodes.<br>Default values correspond to the `simple-1` preset from [text-generation-webui](https://github.com/oobabooga/text-generation-webui).<br><br>ExLlama isn't [deterministic](https://github.com/turboderp/exllama/issues/201), so the outputs may differ even with the same seed.
 Previewer | Displays generated outputs in the UI and appends them to workflow metadata.